 Do you speak woof?

 From barking and growling to howling and whining, your dog has a wide and complex repertoire of sounds, and by varying their pitch and pace, he can convey many different meanings.
 We look at the canine vocabulary and explain why barking at night is worth further investigation.

 Fortunately, you don’t need a course in canine linguistics to extract the basic message from your pooch, says expert Dr Tamás Faragó of the Family Dog Project, a research group that studies the behavioural and cognitive aspects of the dog-human relationship.
 ‘Research shows that people are very good at reading the emotional content in a dog’s vocalisation,’ he says.
 ‘They can usually differentiate whether a sound is positive (friendly, playful) or negative (fearful, aggressive), as they can do with the human voice.’
 Growls, for instance, aren’t always hostile: when a dog is happily playing, its growl is higher-pitched than a low, deep, angry growl, and body posture also highlights the difference.
-As well as listening to your dog, animal behaviourists insist you should pay attention to his body language and consider the context.
+As well as listening to your dog, animal behaviourists insist you should pay attention to his body language, and consider the context.

 Beyond the barking basics

-Barks have extended their meaning well beyond their original alarm-call function.
+In dog communication, barks have extended their meaning well beyond their original alarm-call function.
 With added sound nuances, they convey more subtle messages, such as attention-seeking, boredom, excitement and fear.
 Overall, a low pitch conveys a more dominant or threatening stance, whereas a high pitch indicates the opposite: insecurity and fear.
 Stanley points out that ‘A dog whose vocalisation varies is emotionally conflicted.
 Unable to interpret a situation properly, this dog needs a lot of direction to feel secure.’
-Common sounds owners might hear include a medium-pitch stutter-bark (‘Ah-ruff!’) saying ‘Let’s play!’, while less welcome is a single yelp or short, high-pitched bark – ‘Ouch!’ – or series of yelps in response to terror.

 Not a customer?
 Have a look at our dog insurance policies today to find cover that’s right for your pet.